Efficient active learning of sparse halfspaces with arbitrary bounded noise

 For the first step, by Lemma~\ref{lem:corr-bound} shown below, we have

 For the second step, we know that as $x^{(j)}$ is drawn from an isotropic log-concave and $y$ take values in $\cbr{\pm 1}$, by Lemma~\ref{lem:log-concave-subexp} in Appendix~\ref{sec:conc}, $x^{(j)} y$ is $(32, 16)$-subexponential.
-Therefore, by Lemma~\ref{lem:subexp-tail}, along with union bound, we have that with probability $1-\delta$, for any given coordinate $j$ in $[d]$,
+Therefore, by Lemma~\ref{lem:subexp-tail}, along with union bound, we have that with probability $1-\delta$, for all coordinates $j$ in $[d]$,

 where the last inequality is from our setting of $m$.

 The above two items together imply that,